The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-The Great Depression also had a large impact on Lawton.
+The Great Depression also had a significant impact on Lawton.
 The Lawton-Lauson Company disbanded in 1930, and the Buhl Company, with whom Lawton had been producing air compressors, went bankrupt.
 Because of this, the total production costs of the air compressors fell on Lawton.
 In addition, many dedicated workers were laid off.
-Those that stayed on, including Edward Lawton and his family, took dramatic pay cuts.
+Those who stayed on, including Edward Lawton and his family, took dramatic pay cuts.
 Some weeks, payroll was missed altogether.

 In 1939, after a long decade of hardship, the Great Depression was finally coming to an end.
-Edward Lawton was feeling worn out, and decided it was time for his son, Charles A. Lawton II, to take over as president.
+Edward Lawton was feeling worn out and decided it was time for his son, Charles A. Lawton II, to take over as president.
 Edward Lawton stayed on as vice president.

 Also in 1939, a small band of men began designing the Lawton Roll Wrapper.
 Two brothers by the last name Witbro came to Charles Lawton and his father with an idea for a machine that became known as the Lawton Roll Wrapper.
 The purpose of the machine was to wrap toilet paper rolls in a tissue overwrap.
 Before its advent, factory workers were only able to wrap 5 to 7 rolls per minute by hand.
 This machine could wrap 50 rolls per minute automatically.

-What was happening in the world —
+What was happening in the world?

 In 1941, after the Japanese attack on Pearl Harbor, the United States entered World War II.